 Jules has always loved the natural world and has a particular fondness for invertebrates, but developed an interest in bushcraft after studying insects in The Gambia.
 There she was fascinated to see the skillful and ingenious ways in which people used natural materials from their local environment to make everything from cooking implements, to intricately woven baskets, up to entire houses ideally designed for local conditions.

-Since returning she has been curious to learn the crafts that can be used to sustainably create things in the same way from the plants she is familiar with in the UK, and skills to allow her to spend more time safely and comfortable in the landscapes she loves.
+Since returning she has been curious to learn the crafts that can be used to sustainably create things in the same way from the plants she is familiar with in the UK, and skills to allow her to spend more time safely and comfortably in the landscapes she loves.

 Jules is working towards the Institute for Outdoor Learning’s Bushcraft Competency Certificate.

 Peter grew up in Bow, East London.
 Because there were no fields or woodlands nearby, he would visit Bow Locks Canal for fishing and camping.
 His love and interest for the outdoors expanded from there and in 2007 he became an Assistant Scout Leader.
 Peter now runs survival camps for his group and also helps to run the District’s survival camps.

 Peter’s hobbies are hill walking, wild camping and practising bush craft skills at any opportunity.